open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 The rules for attributes would follow entity merging rules, as defined for the SDK resource manager.

-Note: While this proposals shows a new processor replcing the `resourcedetection` processor, the details of whether to modify-in-place the existing `resourcedetection` processor or create a new one would be determined as a follow up to this design.
+Note: While this proposals shows a new processor replacing the `resourcedetection` processor, the details of whether to modify-in-place the existing `resourcedetection` processor or create a new one would be determined as a follow up to this design.
+Ideally, we don't want users to need new configuration for resource in the otel collector.

 ## Datamodel Changes